amplitude/amplitude-docs/content/collections/web_experiment/en/implementation.md

 updated_by: 0c3a318b-936a-4cbd-8fdf-771a90c297f0
 updated_at: 1728666781
 ---
-Amplitude's web experimentation requires a standalone script that you must add to your website.
+Amplitude's Web Experimentation requires a standalone script that you must add to your website.
 Paste the script into the `<head>` element of your site, as high as possible to avoid flickering.

 The script tracks [impression events](#) with the [Browser SDK](/docs/sdks/analytics/browser/browser-sdk-2) already installed on your site, or a [third-party analytics SDK](#).